-If you have any concerns or questions about the scheduling or preoperative sequence of events, you should contact Renee Wood at 910-295-0224.
-She can answer questions about surgical scheduling, any insurance concerns or preparation for surgery.
-She can also help you after your discharge from the hospital with questions about your recovery and will forward any other specific questions to me or my Physician's assistant, Michelle.
-If we are not in the office at the time of your call, they will make certain that we receive the message as soon as possible.
-Either myself or Michelle will return your phone call as soon as we are able.
+If you have any concerns or questions about the scheduling or preoperative sequence of events, you should contact our office at 910-295-0224.
+Our staff can answer questions about surgical scheduling, any insurance concerns or preparation for surgery.
+Our staff can also help you after your discharge from the hospital with questions about your recovery and will forward any other specific questions to me or one of my advanced practice professionals, Steve or Michelle.
+If we are not in the office at the time of your call, they will make certain that we will receive the message as soon as possible.
+Either Steve and Michelle or I will return your phone call as soon as we are able.
 I want you to understand completely your disease process and the proposed surgery.
-It is best that you clearly understand all information about total hip replacement surgery.
+It is best that you clearly understand all the information about total hip replacement surgery.
 If you have any additional questions, please ask me when I see you prior to your admission to the hospital or at the time of your preoperative history and physical examination with Michelle.
-You may also contact Michelle via the internet at mmoore@pinehurstsurgical.com.
+You may also contact Michelle via email at mmoore@pinehurstsurgical.com or Steve via email at sbalos@pinehurstsurgical.com.

 John R Moore, IV, M.D.
-Orthopedic and Joint Replacement Center Pinehurst Surgical Clinic
+Orthopedic and Joint Replacement Center Pinehurst Surgical Clinic drjohnrmoore.com

 5 First Village Drive Pinehurst, N.C.
-28374 910-295-0224 / 1-800-755-2500 FAX: 910-215-2655
+28374 910-295-0224 / 1-800-755-2500 FAX: 910-295-7954